We are about halfway through the summer. Are you doing anything special during your summer vacation?

 Select your three top goals for the day and work to complete those goals.

-I like to set the goals the night before, so I start the day knowing what I’m doing.
-I’ve heard that if you do this, your brain also works on them subconsciously while you sleep.
+Try setting your goals the night before.
+You’ll start the day knowing what you’re doing.
+I’ve heard that if you do this, your brain also works on the tasks subconsciously while you sleep.

 If you are clear about what you want to accomplish, it is easier to say no to something that comes up that does not fit into your schedule.
 Having the priorities, aka your to-do list, keeps you more focused on the end result.